About the Content Filtering Rule Editor

 - Sources—Applies to content requests.
-Users, Unauthenticated Users, Groups, IP addresses/Subnets, fixed Locations, Unified Agents, Mobile Users, and Geolocations (if your account has the license).
+Users, Unauthenticated Users, Groups, IP addresses/Subnets, fixed Locations, WSS Agents, Mobile Users, and Geolocations (if your account has the license).
 The default is Any.

 Destinations—Applies to requested content Categories, Web Applications, IP addresses/Subnets, Domains/URLs, and Geolocations.
 The default is Any.

 Tip: See About Geolocation Policies for more details.